algolia/algoliasearch-client-swift/doc/offline-mode.md

 You query a mirrored index using the same `search()` method as a purely online index.
 This will use the offline mirror as a fallback in case of failure of the online request.

-There's a catch, however.
-A mirrored index can function in two modes:

-1. **Preventive offline search** (default).
-In this mode, if the online request is too slow to return, an offline request is launched preventively after a certain delay.

-    *Warning: This may lead to your completion handler being called twice:* a first time with the offline results, and a second time with the online results.
-However, if the online request is fast enough (and successful, or the error cannot be recovered), the callback will be called just once.

-    You may adjust the delay setting the `MirroredIndex.preventiveOfflineSearchDelay` property.
-The default is `MirroredIndex.DefaultPreventiveOfflineSearchDelay`.

-2. **Offline fallback.** In this mode, the index first tries an online request, and in case of failure, switches back to the offline mirror, but only after the online request has failed.
-Therefore, the completion handler is guaranteed to be called exactly once.

-You can switch between those two modes by setting `MirroredIndex.preventiveOfflineSearch`.
+You can customize this behavior by changing the `requestStrategy` property of the index:

+- `FallbackOnFailure` (default) only falls back to the offline mirror if the online request fails.
+This covers cases where the device is offline; however, when the device is online but with a bad connectivity, every timeout has to be hit before the request is considered a failure.

+- To enforce a maximum response time, you can use `FallbackOnTimeout`, adjusting the timeout threshold via the `offlineFallbackTimeout` property.

+- `OnlineOnly` and `OfflineOnly` are rather straightforward strategies, meant to implement custom strategies on top of them.

+#### Data origin

 The origin of the data is indicated by the `origin` attribute in the returned result object: its value is `remote` if the content originates from the online API, and `local` if the content originates from the offline mirror.
+When you are using a mixed online/offline request strategy (the default, see above), this lets you know where the response is coming from.

 #### Direct query

 You may directly target the offline mirror if you want:

-- for search queries: `searchMirror()`
+- for search queries: `searchOffline()`
 - for browse queries: `browseMirror()` and `browseMirrorFrom()`

 Those methods have the same semantics as their online counterpart.